What you will take away from this lesson

 Who can edit what

 The agent path and the portal path do not allow exactly the same operations to the same set of users.
 The difference is small but worth knowing if you ever share an asset with editor permission and your collaborator asks why the agent will not let them update it.
+Editing rights follow the same least privilege as the starting point that governs the rest of the platform.

 A note on the portal edit surface